Stabilization notices and discontinued functions

 Open Network Computing Remote Procedure Call (ONC RPC) is stabilized.
 Consider exposing and orchestrating applications as API services by using z/OS Connect Enterprise Edition, CICS web services, or by writing web applications in Java or Node.js.

-6.2 If this function is used, the CICS_STABILIZED_FUNCTIONS health check issues message DFHH0958.
+6.2 and later If this function is used, the CICS_STABILIZED_FUNCTIONS health check issues message DFHH0958.

 PDF documentation